Vagif Mustafayev: Awards

 Vagif Mustafayev has been awarded the Order of Glory of the Azerbaijan Republic and the Order of Honour of Georgia.
 He also won the prize and diploma for his Outstanding Contribution to the Development of Film and Television at the 13th Eurasian TV Forum, held in Moscow in November 2011.

+In 2022, Mustafayev was awarded by the "Best Director" award at the Korkut Ata Film Festival held in Bursa, Turkey.